 - Self-Directed Study Materials: Interactive self-study materials (on the ECT portal of the online learning platform), which explain the research behind the Early Career Framework and exemplifications of what this looks like in the classroom.
 There is also protected time in Year 1 as part of the self-directed study for ECTs to observe you and other colleagues and to be observed.
 The content that you should cover week by week can be found in the Overview of the Curriculum, which will be ready for when your sessions start in September. - Mentor Sessions: One-to-one sessions with you, to help translate the research into their own practice and reflect on their learning and development.
-The content that you should cover in your weekly one-to-ones with your ECT can be found in the Overview of the Curriculum, which will be ready for when your sessions start in September. - Training Sessions: Group sessions, delivered primarily face to face, to explore the Early Career Framework with their peers.
-These sessions will be facilitated by an expert practitioner who will extend ECTs' thinking and support their planning by sharing practical applications of the research in their classroom.
+The content that you should cover in your weekly one-to-ones with your ECT can be found in the Overview of the Curriculum, which will be ready for when your sessions start in September. - " Training Sessions: Group sessions delivered primarily face to face, to explore the Early Career Framework with their peers.
+These sessions will be facilitated by an expert practitioner who will extend ECTs' thinking and support their planning by sharing practical applications of the research in their classroom. - There is an additional page on the online platform titled "Explore".
+This page contains items that will help deepen understanding and application of the Early Career Framework.
+There are Research Spotlights for each of the Blocks of learning, access to podcasts which provide a summary of some of the evidence base and other supportive resources.
+You will also receive regular newsletters to support your journey through the Early Career Professional Development Programme.